abizovnuralem/go2_omniverse/README.md

 ## Development

 To contribute or modify the project, refer to these resources for implementing additional features or improving the existing codebase.
 PRs are welcome!

+## Thanks
+Special thanks to Leul Tesfaye for his expertise in Orbit lidars

 ## License